Our Offerings

 Does the Fund intend to hold its securitized investments to maturity?

 Yes, generally.
 However, the exact hold period for each investment will be assessed based on its merits relative to market conditions.
-We will conduct hold vs. sell analyses when appropriate.
+We will conduct hold-versus-sell analyses when appropriate.
 If higher returns can be achieved by selling an investment at a premium over par value before maturity and those returns would be greater than could be achieved by holding to maturity and collecting additional interest payments, then a sale before maturity will be prudently considered.

 Tax Considerations